-BONUS POINT- Learning a language would be more fun, engaging and pragmatic if you watch some Vlogs and documentary of a tour to the country whose language you are learning.
-If you are learning French, go through some interesting Tourism spots in France.
+BONUS POINT- Learning a language would be more fun, engaging, and pragmatic if you watch some Vlogs and documentaries of a tour to the country whose language you are learning.
+If you are learning French, go through some interesting Tourist spots in France.
 You will surely enjoy and feel more comfortable and cheerful.
 Aahan!
 Can plan for a trip to France too.

 Some of the best and free language learning platforms are Duolingo, Alison, Open Culture, and Bilingual.

 Moreover, SkillingYou is itself offering a course in the universal language- English at a very reasonable rate.
 You can check for the same too.